florestefano1975/comfyui-prompt-composer/README.md

 - Individual nodes can be chained together, in any order.
 - All _text_outs_ are simple text strings.
 You can also use nodes with other plugins.
 - Slider weights set to 1 do not encapsulate the related text in parentheses ().

+### Custom Lists Node

+Create the TXT files in the custom-lists folder and insert the selector entries into each of them.

+You can create lists with simple items or libraries with entire prompts, so you can reuse and combine them as you like.

 ## Customization